floydhub/floyd-docs/docs/guides/run_a_job.md

   declares it as a dependency.

 !!! warning
-    This mode is currently in development, and not appropriate for production use.
+    This mode is currently in preview, and is not appropriate for production use.

 ### Environment